kni-neu/website/_news/10-announcements.md

 ---
 layout: post
 title: Project submission is live!
-Procedures available here
+No class next week
 date: 2024-12-02
 inline: false
 related_posts: false
 ---

-Projects will be reviewed on or before December 9.
-Please have them ready before December 9 so that I can ask questions throughout the day.
+Projects will be reviewed on or before December 6 (extra credit) and December 9 (normal credit).
+It is important to have them ready *before* those dates so that I can ask questions throughout the day and advise you if your endpoint is not active.
 Excited to see what you come up with!

+Since we are submitting online asynchronously, *there will be no class next week*.
+I will evaluate your projects on the plane or after I land.

 * Fill out the [slide deck](https://docs.google.com/presentation/d/1VO-SAmfm3smmDhVn6AkyK-SZTDURDILz9xCFx_0OiAA) with the:
   * Name(s) of each contributor